kevinlin1/kevinlin1.github.io/about.md

 the area of computer science eduation, advised by [John DeNero][] and in close collaboration with [Josh Hug][] and [Dan Garcia][].
-I also previously worked with [David DeLiema][] in the [Embodied Design Research Lab][EDRL] in the Educational Psychology department to better understandthe ways in which novices practice and experience programming and debugging.
+I also previously worked with [David DeLiema][] in the [Embodied Design Research Lab][EDRL] in the Educational Psychology department to better understand the process through which newcomers to programming experience programming and debugging problem solving.

 My goal is to find ways to make course material more personally relevant to students.
-Teaching at the university level, in my mind, has never been about the *teaching*: it's about finding a compelling a narrative and context for students to engage with the material and then providing students the right pathways and support to make their own learning possible.
+Teaching at the university level, in my mind, has never been about the *teaching*.
+It's about finding a compelling a narrative and context for students to engage with the material and then providing students the right pathways and support to make their own learning possible.
 That, along with building the right connections with my staff to convey this vision, is what I'm